Bloody Mary (song)

 "Bloody Mary" is a song by American singer Lady Gaga recorded for her second studio album Born This Way (2011).
-Gaga, Fernando Garibay, and Paul "DJ White Shadow" Blair wrote and produced it; Clinton Sparks also received producer credit.
+Gaga wrote the song with Fernando Garibay and Paul "DJ White Shadow" Blair; it was produced by Gaga and DJ White Shadow, with co-production by Garibay and Clinton Sparks.
 "Bloody Mary" is an electropop song with elements of synth-pop and trance, and features Gregorian chants.
 Although the song's title is an epithet mostly associated with the English queen Mary Tudor, Gaga assumes the role of biblical figure Mary Magdalene in its lyrics, whom she considered a "feminine force" she had worshiped since her childhood in a Catholic girls school.
-It is one of several tracks on the album with religious undertones.
+It is one of several tracks on the album with religious themes.

-Critical reception towards "Bloody Mary" was generally positive; reviewers called it "gothic" and "spooky", and highlighted its productional values.
+Critical reception towards "Bloody Mary" was generally positive; reviewers called it "gothic" and "spooky", and highlighted its production values.
 Gaga's first live performance of the song was at her 2012–2013 Born This Way Ball concert tour, where she was seen "floating" above stage in a white outfit with two similarly dressed dancers.
 During the Joanne World Tour (2017–2018), she wore a bold red puffer coat and eye mask for the performance.
+In 2025, Gaga opened several of her concerts with the song.
 English rock band the Horrors remixed "Bloody Mary" for Gaga's second remix album Born This Way: The Remix (2011).

-In 2022, following the release of the Netflix comedy horror series Wednesday, the titular character's dance and its fan recreations to the song went viral on video sharing service TikTok.
-This resulted in a large increase in plays of the song on Spotify, and "Bloody Mary" was sent to French and Italian radio as a single in December 2022, eleven years after the release of Born This Way.
+In 2022, following the release of the Netflix comedy horror series Wednesday, the titular character's dance and its fan recreations to a sped-up version of the song went viral on video sharing service TikTok.
+This resulted in a large increase in plays of the song on Spotify, and "Bloody Mary" was sent to French and Italian radio as the album's sixth single in December 2022, eleven years after the release of Born This Way.
 The following month, it was also sent to US pop and adult contemporary radios.
-After being released as a single, the song charted in Europe and North America; it reached the top 40 in several nations including Germany, Sweden, Switzerland, and the United Kingdom; and the top 20 in Italy, Poland, Hungary, Greece, and on the pop and hot-adult-contemporary radio formats in the United States.
+After being released as a single, the song charted in Europe and North America; it reached the top 40 on the singles charts of several nations including Italy, Germany, Sweden, Switzerland, and the United Kingdom; and the top 10 on the pop and hot adult contemporary radio formats in the United States.